Matt Terry

 Cut

-A laser cutter etches and cuts each piece from real wood.
-Not plywood with a veneer.
+A laser cutter etches and cuts each piece from wood.
+The wood we use is renewable.
 You can feel the difference the second you pick up a piece.

 Assemble